^

 • Metabolism: Irbesartan undergoes extensive metabolism in the liver, where it undergoes oxidation and glucuronidation.
 The main metabolites are irbesartan-2-O-glucuronide and irbesartan-3-carboxymethyl ether.

-• Protein binding: Approximately 90-95% of irbesartan is bound to plasma proteins, primarily albumin.
+• Protein binding: Approximately 90–95% of irbesartan is bound to plasma proteins, mainly albumin.

-• Excretion: About 20% of the dose is excreted unchanged through the kidneys, and the rest through the intestines.
-The half-life of irbesartan from plasma is about 11-15 hours.
+• Excretion: About 20% of the dose is excreted unchanged via the kidneys, and the remainder via the faeces.
+The plasma half-life of irbesartan is about 11-15 hours.

-• Effect of food: Food does not have a clinically significant effect on the absorption of irbesartan, so the drug can be taken regardless of meals.
+• Food effect: Food has no clinically significant effect on the absorption of irbesartan, so the drug can be taken with or without food.

 Dosing and administration